gao-hongnan/omniverse/omniverse/computer_science/type_theory/05-typevar-bound-constraints.md

 1. Union types:

-    1. For each argument $x: \text{Union}[T_1, T_2, ...]$, the type checker will
-       check if $x$ is of any of the types in the Union.
+    1. For each argument `x`, the type checker will check if `x` is of any of the types in the union `Union[T_1, T_2, ...]`.
-    2. If $x$ is of any of the types in the Union, then the type checker will proceed to check the next argument.
+    2. If `x` is of any of the types in the union, then the type checker will proceed to check the next argument.
-    3. If $x$ is not of any of the types in the Union, then the type checker will raise an error.
+    3. If `x` is not of any of the types in the union, then the type checker will raise an error.

 2. Constrained TypeVar: